JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-Having the receiver as the return value, you can easily include `apply` into call chains for more complex processing.
+Because `apply` returns the context object, you can easily include `apply` in call chains for more complex processing.

 ### also

-**The context object** is available as an argument (`it`). **The return value** is the object itself.
+- **The context object** is available as an argument (`it`).
+- **The return value** is the context object.

+`also` is an extension function that is similar to `apply` but differs in the way the context object is passed to the
-`also` is good for performing some actions that take the context object as an argument.
-Use `also` for actions that need
+provided lambda. `also` is good for performing actions that take the context object as an argument.
+Use `also` for
-a reference to the object rather than its properties and functions, or when you don't want to shadow the `this` reference
+actions that need a reference to the object rather than its properties and functions, or when you don't want to shadow
-from an outer scope.
+an existing `this` reference from an outer scope (such as `this` in the context of a class declaration).

 When you see `also` in the code, you can read it as “_and also do the following with the object._”